Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

    :target: ../../_images/Kits/kit_blinkenlights_build_step9_1200.jpg

-As the last wiring step take two 2-wire clamps and wire the first power supply point with the 20cm cable and install the cable as depicted:
+As the last wiring step take two 2-wire clamps and wire the last power supply point with the 20cm cable and install the cable as depicted:

 .. image:: /Images/Kits/kit_blinkenlights_build_step10_350.jpg